m3rkul0v/some_tests/README.md

 # pygame learning
-my first try to get smth from pygame, day 1
+my first try to get smth from pygame